Find Trade Colleges

 The average tuition and fees for an out-of-state undergraduate student at Liberty University are $16,203 a year.
 The average amount in student loans that air transport majors at Liberty University take out while working on their Bachelor's Degree is $21,756.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $1,093.

 Minnesota State University - Mankato came in at #9 in this year’s edition of the Best Value Air Transportation Bachelor’s Degree Schools ranking.
-Minnesota State Mankato is a large public school located in the city of Mankato.
+Minnesota State Mankato is a large public school located in the small city of Mankato.

-Louisiana Tech undergraduate students pay an average of $16,806 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Louisiana Tech are $16,806 per year.
 After completing their Bachelor's Degree, air transport graduates from Louisiana Tech carry an average student debtload of $21,900.

 Air Transportation by Region